Juan Andres Sells 2,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

 - On Wednesday, May 4th, Juan Andres sold 2,000 shares of Moderna stock.
 The shares were sold at an average price of $153.23, for a total value of $306,460.00.

-Several brokerages have recently weighed in on MRNA.
-Morgan Stanley upped their price target on Moderna from $205.00 to $217.00 and gave the company an “equal weight” rating in a research report on Tuesday, April 12th.
-Piper Sandler cut their price objective on Moderna from $348.00 to $214.00 and set an “overweight” rating for the company in a report on Tuesday, May 17th.
-Finally, SVB Leerink cut their price objective on Moderna from $80.00 to $70.00 and set an “underperform” rating for the company in a report on Tuesday, June 7th.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Moderna presently has an average rating of “Hold” and an average price target of $228.00.
+A number of research firms recently weighed in on MRNA.
+Morgan Stanley raised their price objective on Moderna from $205.00 to $217.00 and gave the company an “equal weight” rating in a research report on Tuesday, April 12th.
+Piper Sandler reduced their price objective on Moderna from $348.00 to $214.00 and set an “overweight” rating for the company in a research report on Tuesday, May 17th.
+Finally, SVB Leerink reduced their target price on Moderna from $80.00 to $70.00 and set an “underperform” rating for the company in a report on Tuesday, June 7th.
+One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Hold” and an average price target of $228.00.

 Moderna Company Profile